What is a food consultant?

 A food consultant is someone food businesses pay to:

-- help create food safety plans
+- help create food safety plans and programmes

 - support them to follow food safety standards.

 The Ministry for Primary Industries (MPI) does not assess or endorse consultants.
 They are independent to MPI.